 While primarily a lot of the attractions are in Cusco, the charms of the capital, Lima, are often overlooked.
 This city boasts a bit of everything for everyone with coastlines, mountains and jungle mere hours away.
 It provides respite and exciting alternatives to the stifling crowds and bus travel that await you along the Gringo Trail.

-My favourite place to visit are the catacombs which can be found beneath the church at the Franciscan Monastery.
+My favourite place to visit is the catacombs which can be found beneath the church at the Franciscan Monastery.
 This is where the skulls and bones of an estimated 70,000 people are decoratively arranged.
-While pretty creepy they are also beautiful, and can be seen through small grates where you can look down at any given moment to see the artistically arranged dead illuminated.
+While pretty creepy they are also beautiful and can be seen through small grates where you can look down at any given moment to see the artistically arranged dead illuminated.

 4. Make your way to Machu Picchu

-The hike itself was difficult, but incredibly worth it and insanely rewarding at the end of the 4-days.
-If hiking isn’t your thing, then you can actually get there pretty easily by train if so you wished.
+The hike itself was difficult but incredibly worth it and insanely rewarding at the end of the 4-days.
+If hiking isn’t your thing, then you can get there pretty easily by train if so you wished.
 Remember, passes are limited each year so book up way in advance.